tsuki-lang/tsuki/spec.md

   type Ret
   fun val add(rhs: R): Self.Ret
 ```
-The only exception to this definition is `Push`, which accepts a `var self` and is expected to mutate the destination object.

-Ternary index operator traits have two generic arguments: `I`, and `V`, where `I` is the index type, and `V` is the value type.
-These operators do not return anything, so there is no associated `Ret` type.
-The functions for these operators require a `var self`.
+There are a few exceptions to this rule, though:
 ```
+# Index is supposed to return a potentially var pointer to the element,
+# such that it can be modified, and its address can be taken.
+trait Index[I]
+  type Ret
+  fun val at(index: I): ^Self.Ret
+  fun var at(index: I): ^var Self.Ret

+# Safe indexing returns an optional.
+trait Get[I]
+  type Ret
+  fun val get(index: I): ?Self.Ret

+# Push accepts a `var self` and does not return anything.
-trait SetIndex[I, V]
+trait Push[T]
-  fun var set_at(index: I, value: V)
+  fun var push(value: T)
 ```

 #### The `Unwrap` trait